 A shift dress and a moto jacket

-But don't feel beholden to just velvet.
+But don’t feel beholden to one specific material.
 Any little dress can work.

 A Lace Dress

 You may think that clunky ankle boots and a flowy silk pants is a bit too much.
 But that’s where a pink pullover comes into play—to balance it out.

 Remember what we said earlier about proportions?
 Here, you want to make sure your cropped pants are the star of the show.
 Choose a blouse that hits right at the waistline and let a sliver of ankle show.